They are either interesting for their place in the story or what familiar NPCs they hold.

 To me the naming of this store has definately always seemed somewhat... odd.

-It finally peaked my interest enough to do some research and I looked into translating the sign.
+It finally peaked my interest enough to do some research on what could possibly be behind it.

-In Chinese it's Qiān gōng cáiféng diàn (千宮裁縫店) meaning Thousand Palace Taylor Shop.
+In Chinese the sign says Qiān gōng cáiféng diàn (千宮裁縫店) meaning Thousand Palace Taylor Shop.

 The reason behind this, aswell as the naming of the store itself, can easily be linked to the owner.